wildfirekithara/xc3-voice-liberator/README.md

 ```

 ## Credits
-The scaffolding, build script, and skyline configuration for this project was borrowed from [xc3-file-loader](https://github.com/RoccoDev/xc3-file-loader).
+The scaffolding, debug print, build script, and skyline configuration for this project was borrowed from [xc3-file-loader](https://github.com/RoccoDev/xc3-file-loader).

 ## License
 This mod is distributed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).
 See [COPYING](COPYING) for details.